 - Be able to register with the Education Workforce Council in Wales as a Youth Worker upon successful completion of the course.

 - Have opportunities for a part-funded placement through the Erasmus programme.

-- *Study a course that is part of a subject area rated 1st in Wales overall and 1st in Wales for satisfaction with teaching in the Social Work subject league tables, The Guardian University Guide 2022.
+- *study a course that is part of a subject area rated 1st in Wales overall, including for for satisfaction with teaching and satisfaction with the course in the Social Work subject league tables, The Guardian University Guide 2023.

 Key course features

 - JNC professional recognition, endorsed by ETS Wales.

 - Additional qualifications: Level 2 and level 3 Youth Support Worker Qualifications accredited by Agored Cymru.

 - 100 hours placement experience, gaining the experience and understanding needed to enter on to the BA (Hons) programme.